 Enter Bird's Name in Search Box:

-There are at least five different groups in the nightjar family seen in North America including the whip-poor-wills, Common Poorwill, Common Pauraque, Chuck-will's-widow, Buff-collared Nighjar and the nighthawks.
+There are at least five different groups in the nightjar family seen in North America.
+These include the whip-poor-wills, Common Poorwill, Common Pauraque, Chuck-will's-widow, Buff-collared Nightjar and the nighthawks.
 The 9 bird species in this group are the Eastern Whip-poor-will, Mexican Whip-poor-will, Common Poorwill, Common Pauraque, Chuck-will's-widow, Buff-collared Nightjar, Common Nighthawk and the Lesser Nighthawk.

 Nightjars can be identified by their calls which are different from one another.
 These calls usually start just before darkness and carry on into the night.
 All nightjars are insect-eating birds and they catch most bugs on the fly.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.